hawklu212/CPSC-455-Project/README.md

 **3-5 minimal requirements (will definitely complete)**

--User account setup
+- User account setup

--Basic, intuitive UI
+- Basic, intuitive UI

--Enter source/destination locations
+- Enter source/destination locations

--Store/save locations/routes
+- Store/save locations/routes

--Retrieve routes from a maps API (Google or OpenStreetMaps)
+- Retrieve routes from a maps API (Google or OpenStreetMaps)

--Rank them by “difficulty”
+- Rank them by “difficulty”

 **3-7 "standard" requirements (will most likely complete)**

--Give user an elevation/distance profile to view
+- Give user an elevation/distance profile to view

--A method for allowing users to compare routes at a glance
+- A method for allowing users to compare routes at a glance

--ability to update path in database should map change
+- ~~ability to update path in database should map change~~

+- implement email verification recover password

+- add per-request authentication via cookie

--ability to compare between routes side by side
+- ability to compare between routes side by side

 **2-3 stretch requirements (plan to complete at least 1!)**

--See about implementing a routing algorithm
+- ~~See about implementing a routing algorithm~~

--Users can report construction/obstacles along route, and the app can incorporate this information
+- ~~Users can report construction/obstacles along route, and the app can incorporate this information~~

--Turn by turn navigation?
+- ~~Turn by turn navigation~~

--ability to simulate the route
+- ~~ability to simulate the route~~

+- allow maps to display alternative routes by clicking cards

--Give users the option to rate things to prioritise for them (slope, elevation, distance) - save preferences to profile?
+- Give users the option to rate things to prioritise for them (slope, elevation, distance) - save preferences to profile?

--Add “use my location”, both as a start/end point, but also when initialising the map view
+- Add “use my location”, both as a start/end point, but also when initialising the map view

--Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!
+- Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!

 # Task Breakdown

 **User setup**

--Sign up with username and password
+- Sign up with username and password

--Log in based on the above following signup
+- Log in based on the above following signup

--Set up ability to change credentials, ie. password

--Store credentials in database
+- Store credentials in database

 **User Input/Output UI**

--Have search boxes for start/destination locations
+- Have search boxes for start/destination locations

--Smart fill?
+- Smart fill?

--Embed google maps into page
+- Embed google maps into page

--Display selected locations on map interface
+- Display selected locations on map interface

--Display route to user once calculated
+- Display route to user once calculated

--Store calculated route in database
+- Store calculated route in database

 Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
 Sketch these physically on paper and then scan and add to your repo.